JetBrains/teamcity-documentation/topics/docker.md

 <td>

 _Available if File is selected as the source_.
-Specify the context for the docker build.
+Specify the context for the Docker build.
 If blank, the enclosing folder for Dockerfile will be used.

 </td></tr><tr>